MI Console Overview

 1. Access the web container: mi-web

-2. Execute mi-console-access allow <user> providing an actual username
+2. Execute mi-console-access allow <username>, providing a valid username.

-You can also revoke user's access to MI Console by executing the command: mi-console-access deny <user>.
+You can also revoke a user's access to MI Console by executing the command: mi-console-access deny <username>.

 2. Verify the Result